 - Store in an airtight container in the refrigerator for 3-4 days.

-Orzo salad works beautifully as a side dish or by itself as a light lunch.
-Serve with grilled chicken, Walnut Crusted Chicken, Spiced Pork Tenderloin, Triple Decker Turkey Club Sandwich, and Foot-long Deli Sandwich.
+Orzo salad works beautifully as a side dish or as a light lunch.
+Serve with grilled chicken, Walnut Crusted Chicken, Spiced Pork Tenderloin, Triple Decker Turkey Club Sandwich, and Foot-long Sub Sandwich.